uvic-teach/project-m1-team8/Usecases/CheckLoad and login SequenceDesc.md

 4.) the ED load is displayed on the status page for the patient to see

 ### Login:<br>
+For login we have a patient/user, a login page that takes a username and password, a authenticator module that takes the inputted user/pass and verifies it with the database, and the patient database labeled PatDB.
+Alternative sequences in the diagram include the case where the patient has the wrong login details, and the case where the patient has forgotten their password<br>

 1.)Start with Patient and move to login page as it loads<br>
 2.)Login page requires Login credentials and the user inputs the credentials into a box<br>
 3.)the login button is pressed on the page moving to the Authenticator<br>